iPhone screen protectors

 The decision starts with what you are trying to preserve

 If the goal is to keep the iPhone screen looking like an iPhone screen, glass is the cleanest match.
-If the goal is to change how the screen behaves in public or in bright light, then privacy or matte becomes the real decision, not "glass versus film" by itself.
+If the goal is to change how the screen behaves in public or in bright light, then privacy or matte becomes the real decision rather than glass versus film by itself.
 That is why finish matters as much as base material.

 1. Start with clear tempered glass when clarity and the closest touch feel matter most.